 To my beautiful wife Anne and our children Euan, Eilidh and Eva.
 There is nothing better in life than to spend time with you.
 Thank you.

 RMacI

-To my mother for the constant and continued support, and Diana and Keith for the never ending dinners, I could not have done it without you.
+To my mother for the constant and continued support, and Diana and Keith for the never ending dinners, and Maggie for some excellent words and rather fine sentences, I could not have done it without you.

 KDO

 Acknowledgments